freealise/freealise/movie/readme.md

-transcription with timestamps: use scroll event with script (or YouTube's Automatic Captions)
+transcription with timestamps: use scroll or select event with script (or YouTube's Automatic Captions)
 vocalise speaking practice: OS speech recognition typing in textarea

 presently recognizes not the beginning of phrase but the first stressed syllable with rapid increase in volume